augustinh22/msc_markdown/source/02_Theory.md

 \cleardoublepage
 \chapter{Theory}\label{ch:theory}

-This section intends to lay the groundwork and context in which the applied example implemented for north-western Syria was conceived and its larger purpose clarified.
-Various terms will be explained or defined and the broader global initiatives in which this work is ideally relevant are described.
-While
+This section aims to lay the groundwork and context in which the applied example implemented for north-western Syria was conceived, clarifying its larger purpose.
+Various terms relevant to this work will be explained or defined, and the broader, on-going global initiatives are described, for which this work is ideally relevant at the time of development.

 # Defining Some Terms

-Before digging into anything further, a few terms need to be clarified based on definition or intended use throughout this thesis.
+Before digging into anything further, a few terms need to be clarified based on intended use or definition throughout this thesis.
+Some of these terms are still evolving, so the baseline for their usage here needs to be established.

-- big data
-- big Earth data
+This thesis focuses on finding ways to utilise what is known as *big data*, but more specifically *big Earth data*, in service of global priority initiatives (see below).
+Remotely-sensed big Earth data could be analysed using methods applied to remotely-sensed imagery before Landsat opened its archive, but the majority of available data would never be used.
+Big Earth data pose different challenges to researchers due to their **volume, veracity, v v**, and demand different methods to leverage their potential, whether related to storage, access or analysis.

+Much analysis in remote sensing was previously limited to manually selected, hopefully representative images for the purpose of a study, or even relying on two images for bi-temporal analysis, due to the prohibitive costs of images, limited technological tools and hardware to handle, store and process large data, discrepancies in necessary pre-processing for users to routinely conduct before analysis, and more.
+The opening of the Landsat archive to the public in 2008 [@wulderOpeningArchiveHow2012] presented new challenges
 - data cube
+- ARD

 - \ac{ToA} vs. \ac{BoA} vs. \ac{SURF} calibration
 - \ac{ESA} Level 1C - Level 2A